-How do you organize product management when there are multiple people involved with varying skill sets?
-How many product managers do you need?
-What are their roles in the company?
+Product manager roles are notoriously confusing, especially when you compare them from organization to organization, and it’s easy to see why.
+It’s no easy task to organize product management when there are multiple people of varying skill sets involved in the process.
+How many product managers do you need and what are they responsible for?
 Is product management a support role or a strategic one?
-How do you use the various product management titles such as product manager, product marketing manager, program manager, or product owner?
+How do you use various product management titles such as product manager, product marketing manager, program manager, or product owner?

-Titles are poorly understood and defined differently by many organizations.
+Product management titles are also poorly understood and defined differently by many organizations.
 Every year, participants in Pragmatic Institute’s Annual Product Management and Marketing Survey identify hundreds of different titles for those conducting product management activities.
+How can you clarify the landscape?
 An ideal solution for many companies is the “product management triad.”

 The product management triad includes a strategist, a technologist, and a marketer.
-Start with a business-oriented senior product manager responsible for product strategy.
-Make this person a director of products or product line manager (PLM).
-Now add a technology-oriented technical product manager (TPM) and a marketing oriented product marketing manager (PMM).
+It includes a business-oriented senior product manager that is responsible for product strategy.
+This person becomes the director of products or product line manager (PLM).
+Now add a technology-oriented technical product manager (TPM) and a marketing oriented product marketing manager (PMM) to round out your triad.

 Product management teams provide career paths from entry-level positions to director, all within the product line.